aws-solutions-library-samples/guidance-for-restaurant-monitoring-agents-on-aws/README.md

 1. Navigate to the CloudFront URL provided in the deployment output
 2. Sign up for a new account or sign in with existing credentials
-3. View real-time restaurant status powered by monitoring agents by navigating across the table Dashboard, 3D Digital Twin and Tickets.
+3. View real-time restaurant status powered by monitoring agents by navigating across the three Tabs onthe webapp named Dashboard, 3D Digital Twin and Tickets.
+4. Dashboard screen displays overall status and Tickets screen displays summary of ticket status.
-4. Click on each restaurant under 3D Digital Twin tab to see a 3D view of the store and its appliance status.
+5. 3D Digital Twin displays digital representation of the restaurants.
+Click on each restaurant location under 3D Digital Twin tab to see a 3D view of the store and its appliance status.
-4. Interact with Gen AI chat interface on the bottom right to know the status of the restaurants in natural language format.
+6. Interact with Gen AI chat interface on the bottom right to know the status of the restaurants in natural language format.

 ### Expected Output